gmc-code/PC-Microbit-Extension-backup/docs/bots/MoveMotor/MoveMotor_motors.rst

 .. py:method:: right_motor(speed=1, duration=None)

-    | Make the left motor run.
+    | Make the right motor run.
     | ``speed`` values are integers or floats (decimals) from -10 to 10.
     | Default ``speed`` is 1.
     | If speed < 0 the motor turns the wheel backward.